unraid/api/README.md

 To create a new version run `npm run release`.
 To create a new prerelease run `npm run release -- --prerelease alpha`.

+## Using a custom version (e.g. testing a new release)
+1. Download the tgz you want from [the releases page](https://github.com/unraid/api/releases) and copy to `/boot/config/plugins/dynamix.my.servers/unraid-api.tgz`.
+2. Download the plugin `https://s3.amazonaws.com/dnld.lime-technology.com/unraid-api/dynamix.unraid.net.staging.plg` to a new area on the flash drive.
+I put it in `/boot/config/custom/`.
+3. Edit that plg and remove the MD5/SHA256 entries from `unraid-api.tgz`.
+Now when it installs it will use the `unraid-api.tgz` that exists on the flash instead of downloading the latest one.
+4. Go to Plugins -> Install Plugin -> navigate to /boot/config/custom and select the staging plugin.

 ## License
 Copyright 2019-2021 Lime Technology Inc. All rights reserved.